eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

   (in many languages with mixin inheritance), and
 * overloading (in Ceylon).

 Implicit type conversions are an end-run around these restrictions, reintroducing the ambiguities that these restrictions exist to prevent.
 Any language with user-defined implicit type conversions is almost guaranteed to be riddled with unintuitive corner cases.

 Furthermore, it's extremely difficult to imagine a language with implicit type conversions that preserves the following important properties of the type system:

 * transitivity of the assignability relationship,
 * distributivity of the assignability relationship over covariant container types,
 * the semantics of the identity `===` operator, and
 * the ability to infer generic type arguments of an invocation or instantiation.

 Implicit type conversion is designed to look a little bit like subtyping to the user of an API, but it's _not_ subtyping, it doesn't obey the rules of subtyping, and it screws up the simple intuitive relationship between subtyping and assignability.

+This problem is especially acute in a language with extensive type inference.

 For example, an implicit conversion doesn't "distribute over" a container type.
 If `A` is assignable to `B`, then we expect a